-- a.
+a.
 Daily Check.
 When range is in use, a daily check is to be carried out by the Range Officer before live firing commences.
-This check is to ensure that the range is being presented in good order and is in all respects fit and safe for use. - b.
+This check is to ensure that the range is being presented in good order and is in all respects fit and safe for use.

+- b.
 Three Month Audit.
 A three month audit of each range is to be arranged by the range controlling authority.
 The audit is to ensure the continued use of the range is deemed safe, it is being maintained to an acceptable standard of cleanliness, it is in good order and that maintenance requests are submitted promptly and are followed up until completed.
 The range controlling authority may require more frequent audits during periods of high use. - c.
 Annual Audit.
 An annual audit is to be arranged by the range controlling authority.
 The annual audit is to be conducted in the May to June period of each year.
 To ensure that a new Range Safety Certificate is issued before the current Range Safety Certificate expires, the annual audit is to be completed by 30 June each year. - (1) Record of Annual Number of Rounds Fired.
 To assist with annual audits in identifying the condition of bullet catcher impact area of the stop butt for de-leading purposes, an annual record of the number of rounds fired in each firing lane are to be collected from the WRA and its affiliated clubs and provided to the NRANZ for forwarding to Range Control HQ WRSC, no later than 30 May of each year. - d.
 Five Year Audit.
 A five year audit of purpose-built ranges controlled or used by NZ Army (including NZ Army purpose-built ranges used by civilian firing associations and clubs, and non-NZDF ranges used by NZ Army) is to be completed by the Weapons and Ranges Branch NZDF.
 So long as the five year audit is completed between May and June it may be considered as annual audit for that year. - e.
 Unscheduled Audits.
 Unscheduled range audits are to be conducted on occurrence of: - (1) Immediately following any serious injury and/or significant damage to equipment. - (2) Any time the Range Safety Certificate is suspended because an entire range structure fails to meet the minimum acceptable specification. - (3) On direction of the range controlling authority. - f.
 Scheduled Audits.
-Weapons and Range Safety Branch NZDF will conduct special audits prior to the use of the following: - (1) Prior to a live firing trial or demonstration of a weapon, ammunition or laser device that is not in-service.
+Weapons and Range Safety Branch NZDF will conduct special audits prior to the use of the following: - (1) Prior to a live firing trial or demonstration of a weapon, ammunition or laser device that is not in-service. - (2) Introduction into service of a weapon, ammunition or a laser device, which does not meet the design limitations of the range. - (3) Introduction of a new firing practice or firing system that does not meet the design limitations of the range.